Dr. Dre working on music for Grand Theft Auto, still no word on ‘Detox’

 “I do know he’s in the studio,” Snoop said in the interview.
 “I do know he’s making great fucking music.
 And some of his music is connected to the GTA game that’s coming out.”
 Rockstar Games declined to comment.

 Rockstar Games announced the release of Grand Theft Auto: The Trilogy — Definitive Edition digitally on November 11.
 The physical release will be on December 7.
-The remaster will contain new features such as updated controller layouts, better gunplay, enhanced visuals, as well as platform specific features.
+The remaster will contain new features such as updated controller layouts, better gunplay, enhanced visuals, and platform-specific features.

-The full soundtrack for the Definitive Edition has not been confirmed, but previous rumors claimed that Dr. Dre will be included.
+The full soundtrack for the Definitive Edition has not been confirmed, but previous rumors claimed that Dr. Dre was contributing.

 Webinar